niklasramo/mezr/README.md

 // Element's offset from it's owner document. getOffset(elem);

-// You can also define the element's area edge for the calculations. getOffset([elem, 'content']);
+// You can also define the element's box edge for the calculations. getOffset([elem, 'content']);
 getOffset([elem, 'padding']);
 getOffset([elem, 'scroll']);